charlesabarnes/portable-career-portal/README.md

 # Portable Career Portal
+_This project is currently early access, because of this there may be some rough edges and major changes over the following weeks._

-This is a simple job portal that can be used to embed Bullhorn jobs wherever you have access to embed code.
+This is a simple job portal that can be used to embed Bullhorn* jobs wherever you have access to embed code.
 This includes Squarespace, Godaddy, Wix and other website builders

 ## Usage